sarahkitten/Pokemon-Catch/docs/TimeTrialFeaturePlan.md

      - Added comprehensive tests for TimeTrialButton and the App integration
      - Verified all core functionality works as expected

-### Next Small Task
-Create the TimeTrialCountdown component and integrate it with App.tsx.
-The TimeTrialCountdown component should display a visual countdown from 3 to 1 before the time trial starts.
-This task involves:

-1. Create the TimeTrialCountdown component with:
+8. ~~**Create TimeTrialCountdown Component**~~ ✅ COMPLETED (April 27, 2025)
-   - Visual countdown animation from 3 to 1
+   - ~~Create a visual countdown animation from 3 to 1, followed by "GO!"~~
-   - "GO!" message at the end of the countdown
-   - Props for controlling visibility and a callback for when the countdown completes
+   - ~~Implement props for controlling visibility and a callback for countdown completion~~
-   - Appropriate styling to match the app's aesthetic
+   - ~~Style the component to match the app's aesthetic~~

-2. Update App.tsx to:
-   - Add state to track when the countdown is visible
-   - Show the countdown when the time trial starts (after the options dialog is confirmed)
+   - ~~Update App.tsx to show the countdown when starting a time trial~~
-   - Start the actual time trial gameplay after the countdown completes

-Focus on creating a visually appealing countdown that prepares the user for the time trial.

-### Expected Timeline
-- TimeTrialCountdown Component: 1-2 days

-### Definition of Done
-- The TimeTrialCountdown component is implemented and styled
+   - ~~Add tests for the component and its integration with App.tsx~~
+   - Successfully implemented the TimeTrialCountdown component:
-- The countdown animation works properly, counting from 3 to 1 and then showing "GO!"
+     - Created animated countdown that displays 3, 2, 1, then "GO!"
+     - Added overlay with semi-transparent background for better visibility
+     - Used responsive styling that works on both desktop and mobile
-- The component fires a callback when the countdown completes
+     - Implemented proper callback system that triggers when countdown finishes
-- The countdown is integrated with App.tsx and appears after the user confirms the Time Trial options
+     - Integrated with App.tsx to show when time trial starts and hide after completion
-- Appropriate tests are added for the component and its integration
+     - Added comprehensive test coverage for the component and its integration
-- No errors or warnings in the console

-### Subsequent Tasks

-#### Task 1: Implement TimeTrialTimer Component
-After the countdown completes, the timer needs to be shown.
-This component is critical for the time trial gameplay.

-1. Create the TimeTrialTimer component with:
-   - Digital display of remaining time (minutes:seconds format)
-   - Visual feedback when time is added (animation/color change)
-   - Props for controlling the current time and time additions
-   - Appropriate styling to match the app's aesthetic

-2. Update App.tsx to:
-   - Show the timer once the countdown completes
-   - Update the timer based on the useTimeTrialState hook
-   - Handle timer completion event
+     - Ensured smooth transitions with CSS animations

+## Upcoming tasks

 #### Task 2: Implement Time Trial Game Mode in App.tsx
 Now that we have the countdown and timer components, we need to implement the actual time trial game mode.